 While attitudes toward GE technology in New Zealand have moderated, consumers still do not readily embrace the technology and would benefit from additional science-based information on the risks and benefits of GE technology.
-The items in the plant marketing sections of this report (Chapter 1, PART C) also apply to GE animals, though the level of acceptance would be less for GE animals.
+The items in the plant marketing sections of this report (Chapter 1, PART C (b) also apply to GE animals, though the level of acceptance would be less for GE animals.

-There are no marketing studies publicly available.
+There are no marketing studies publicly available on either GE animals or cloning.

-Appendix I: Contained Field Trials Approved in New Zealand Only ERMA200479 and ERMA200223 are currently operating
+Appendix I: Contained Field Trials Approved in New ZealandOnly ERMA200479 and ERMA200223 are currently operating.
+No new trials have been approved